- Read bedtime stories or poems – every night!

 - Turn the tables!
 Can you ask me a question about the book?

-Our School Library is open after school everyday from 15:30 to 17:00.
+Our School Library is open after school everyday from 15:30.
 We have a broad, diverse collection of fiction, non-fiction, poetry, picture books and graphic novels for all ages.